mrFranklin/go-log/README.md

 This project is fork from [`inconshreveable/log15`](https://github.com/inconshreveable/log15).
 It provides some new features:

-- display milliseconds for default time format
+- display time in the format of milliseconds for default
 - support `trace` log level

 Usage: